One simple idea

-Students learn new languages for school, work and personal growth, online and in EF classrooms around the world.
+Students learn new languages for school, work and personal growth both online and in EF classrooms around the world.
 Study abroad programs allow them to practice and improve where the language and culture come to life.

 Fully accredited EF schools offer International Baccalaureate diplomas and university preparatory classes—all of which emphasize experiential learning.
-In addition, we are associated with Hult International Business School where students can earn both a bachelors degree and an MBA.
+In addition, our association with Hult International Business School, an independent educational institution, helps students earn both a bachelors degree and an MBA.

 Global citizenship through study abroad